anhlinhAI/Animal-Species-Detection/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-This version integrates your additional information into the project overview, providing a comprehensive description of the **Animal Species Detection** project.
+This version now includes the libraries you used and the necessary file to be downloaded using `wget`.
+The information is integrated to provide a clear understanding of the tools used in the project.